manuelcasanova/mapbox_practice/README.md

-Functions:

-MOVE ALL FUNCTIONS TO UTIL/FUNCTIONS

 Follow request notifications.
-Show in General Notifications On Follow request: Show how long ago "Less than 1 day" or 1, 2, 3 days, etc.
+Show in General Notifications

+On Follow request: Show how long ago "Less than 1 day" or 1, 2, 3 days, etc.
-Ddismiss each notification
-Dismiss request
-Order by date requested, new on top

 Rides - discussion.
 Messages (from: name and picture, date and time, comment.
 ADD a comment, delete a comment)